Salusbury Pryce Humphreys

-Sir Salusbury Pryce Humphreys (24 November 1778 – 17 November 1845), later called Salusbury Pryce Davenport, was an officer of the Royal Navy who saw service during the French Revolutionary and Napoleonic Wars and the War of 1812, rising to the rank of rear admiral.
+Rear-Admiral Sir Salusbury Pryce Davenport (born Salusbury Pryce Humphreys; 24 November 1778 – 17 November 1845) was a Royal Navy officer who served in the French Revolutionary and Napoleonic Wars.

-He entered the navy during the Spanish armament in 1790 and served aboard a number of ships, starting at the level of able seaman and rising through the ranks, having reached midshipman on the outbreak of the French Revolutionary Wars.
+He entered the navy during the Nootka Crisis in 1790 and served aboard a number of ships, starting at the level of able seaman and rising through the ranks, having reached midshipman on the outbreak of the French Revolutionary Wars.
 A lieutenancy followed while serving in the Caribbean, where he acted in support of army operations against enemy colonies and islands, before his return to Britain.
 He was afterwards employed in the English Channel and North Sea, where he distinguished himself on a cutting out expedition off the Dutch island of Schiermonnikoog, narrowly escaping death when a ship he tried and failed to board suddenly exploded.
 After again supporting land operations, this time in Holland, he was promoted to commander though he had to then wait two years for a command.